TERMS AND CONDITONS

 Cookies can also differ due to their respective purpose, including:

 Strictly necessary cookies: cookies which are essential in order for you to use the features of our service.
 Without these cookies, the service cannot be provided.
 In summary, these cookies enable the service and make access and use of the agreed service possible;

 Performance cookies: cookies which collect information on how visitors use our service, e.g. which page visitors visit.
 These cookies collect anonymous information on visited pages.
 Information collected by these cookies is aggregated and anonymous.
 It is only used to improve the performance of our service.
 Web analytics using cookies to gather data to enhance the performance of a website fall into this category.
 For example, they may be used for testing designs and ensuring a consistent look and feel is maintained for the user;

 Functionality cookies: cookies which allow the website to remember choices you make (such as your user name, language or the region you are in) and enable enhanced features.
-These cookies can also be used to remember changes you have made to text size, fonts and other parts of webpages that can be customised.
+These cookies can also be used to remember changes you have made to text size, fonts and other parts of webpages that can be customized.
 The information collected by these cookies may be anonymised and they cannot track your browsing activity on other websites.
 These cookies remember choices you make to improve your experience.

 Advertising cookies: cookies used to deliver more relevant advertisements to the individual user.
 These cookies are also used to limit the number of times the user sees an advertisement as well as to measure effectiveness of advertising campaigns.
 They are usually placed by advertising networks with the website operator’s permission.
 The cookies remember that you have visited a website and shares this information with other parties, such as advertisers.

 Spotterfish uses the types of cookies indicated above in the following manner:

 Strictly Necessary: we use these cookies in order to operate the Service as contracted;